zKillboard/zKillboard/README.md

+# WARNING

+zKillboard code base is being restructured for easy installs, there are no instructions yet, as the restructure isn't finished.
+This also means that any instructions you see below probably don't work.
+You've been warned!

 ## zKillboard
 zKillboard is a killboard created for EVE-Online, for use on zkillboard.com, but can also be used for single entities.